w4bo/AA2425-unibo-mldm/slides/00-introduction.md

     - Python libraries for machine learning (mainly Pandas and sk-learn)

 All these points will be part of the oral examination! :)

+- Be prepared: you have to wait 1 month before trying again (in any case)

 # Table of Contents and Exam